2022 Solved: External Hard Drive Not Recognized After Unplugging - Qiling

 assign a drive letter to fix external hard drive not recognized after unplugging

 Step 2.
 Specify a drive letter that has not been used for the current drive, such as E, F, G, etc., and click OK to save the change.
+This will assign the selected drive letter to the current drive.

 Method 2.
 Update or Reinstall Drivers